thefuntastic/rust-tide-clock/README.md

 ## Cross Platform Development

-On Raspberry Pi, assuming you've got the appropriately screen attached all display logic will be output to the screen.
-On other platforms (such as Windows), output will instead be saved to `tide-clock/resources/display.bmp`.
+On Raspberry Pi, assuming you've got the appropriate screen attached, all display logic will be output to the screen via the GPIO pins.
+On other platforms (e.g. Windows), output will instead be saved to `tide-clock/resources/display.bmp`.
 Visual Studio Code will hot reload images on change, which allows effective development on other platforms

 ## Cross Platform Compilation

 If you're building on Raspberry Pi 3, running the project is simply a matter of installing rustup and calling `cargo run`.
 If you wish to target Raspberry Pi Zero, this [blog post](https://piers.rocks/docker/containers/raspberry/pi/rust/cross/compile/compilation/2018/12/16/rust-compilation-for-raspberry-pi.html) provides a guide to the considerations.
-The `.gitlab-ci.yml` file provides a working implementation of this on **Gitlab** (this is hosted **Github** for distribution purposes only).
+The `.gitlab-ci.yml` file provides a working implementation of this on **Gitlab** (this is hosted on **Github** for distribution purposes only).

 ## Licence

 The licence is GNU GPL v3.
-Any non-commercial or makers are encouraged to use the code as they wish.
+Any makers and other non-commercial users are encouraged to use the code as they wish.
 Any commercial usage should contact me directly for a commercial licence.

 ---